Web Design NC III with TESDA

 -

-8Introduction to Usability in Web Design3m
+8Introduction to Usability in Web Design

 This lesson introduces usability as a core principle of effective web design, focusing on how ease of use, clear navigation, and thoughtful content structure help users achieve their goals efficiently and confidently.